 The cookware & bakeware checkout program is launched.
 Students are able to borrow cookware and bakeware from the Sustainability Office for short-term use.

-Pomona College launches its first ever zero-waste commencement under the direction of Abby Lewis (PO'19).
+Pomona College launches its first ever Zero Waste Commencement under the direction of Abby Lewis (PO'19).
+All food, plates, napkins, and utensils are composted instead of thrown away into the landfill.

 Pomona College is awarded a $2.5 million grant from the California Energy Commission to create self-driving buildings with precise energy monitoring and management.